awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 }}}
 ```

 This produces two tables\.
-The first is named "people" and contains:
+The first table is named "people" and contains the following:

 ```
 {{{